Skip to main content

 "Mortgage rates are one of the most significant factors affecting the affordability of buying a home," said Raymond Williams, Executive Vice President of Consumer Direct at New American Funding.

-The average mortgage rate for a 30-year fixed-rate loan was 6.2% for the week ending Sept.
-12, according to Freddie Mac.
-That’s the lowest rates have been since February 2023.
+The average mortgage rate for a 30-year fixed-rate loan was 6.12% for the week ending Oct.
+3, according to Freddie Mac

 “This changes housing affordability for homebuyers,” said Jessica Lautz, Deputy Chief Economist for the National Association of Realtors.